Baryon Spectrum Analysis using Dirac's Covariant Constraint Dynamics: The Three Body Problem

-The two-body potentials $\Phi _{ab}$ cannot alone satisfy the global compatibility conditions given in Eq. (\ref{gc}) that being the reason Sazdjian adds the $W_{a}$ terms. \ The equations that must be satisfied by the $W_{a}$ potentials are

-Sazdjian makes a few remarks at this point. \ First, the total potentials would not have a closed form like in the two-body case \ (where $\Phi $ is a function of $x_{\bot }$). \ Second, in the quantized two-body case, the potentials would become non-local operators, due to the two-body momentum operators $P_{ab}=p_{a}+p_{b}$ no longer representing the total momentum of the system; since they would not be constants of the motion they would not possess corresponding eigenvalues. \ On the other hand the total momentum in two-body case is a number (an eigenvalue). \ He then abandons this approach and instead takes a simpler one that works only for confined systems where questions of correct cluster decompositions do not have to be addressed.
+which are $N(N-1)/2$ in number and give conditions on the interaction potentials ($\Phi_{a})$. \ However, these equations, unlike the two-body ones \ (where $\Phi$ is a function of $x_{\bot}$) have no closed \ form solutions.
+Furthermore, the two body potentials would become non-local operators, due to the two-body momentum operators $P_{ab}=p_{a}+p_{b}$ no longer representing the total momentum of the system; since they would not be constants of the motion they would not possess corresponding eigenvalues. \ On the other hand the total momentum in two-body case is a number (an eigenvalue). \ Sazdjian abandons this approach and instead takes a simpler one that works only for confined systems where questions of correct cluster decompositions do not have to be addressed.

-Sazdjian finds that in working with the free $N-$body system, one can be guided by the simplifying features of the two-body system. \ Since the system must reduce to that of the free case in the absence of interactions, he found it useful to begin with the $N-$body system without any interacting potentials. \ Details of his approach are given in Appendix B, but the end result is a single $N-$body wave equation for the system as a whole and set of $N$ equations for the individual invariant c.m. particle energies $ \varepsilon _{a},$ \ This latter equation is
+Sazdjian begins by working with the free $N-$body system where one can be guided by the simplifying features of the two-body system. \ Since the system must reduce to that of the free case in the absence of interactions, he found it useful to begin with the $N-$body system without any interacting potentials.
+A review of the details of his approach is given in Appendix B of \cite{whitney}, but the end result is a single $N-$body wave equation for the system as a whole and set of $N$ equations for the individual invariant c.m. particle energies $\varepsilon_{a},$ \ This latter equation is

 where $w$ is the total invariant c.m. energy